Permanentfrost/HomeLab/README.md

 ###### Encrypting the Log Traffic

+In order to transmit these log files securely and encrypted (as you should) find below the setup.

-Like many things, this works via TLS(SSL) Certificate.
+Like many things, this works also via TLS(SSL) Certificate.
 Therefore this is needed.
 Check this part of the Repo/Github Page.

 To be completed with info from `https://www.rsyslog.com/doc/tutorials/tls.html`